Europe's banks bleed from Greek debt crisis

 The region's banks are still repairing the damage of the financial crisis and shrinking their assets.
 They must also find 115 billion euros by the middle of this year to shore up their balance sheets against future shocks.
 But any weakening in the economy will hit earnings and make that harder to achieve.

-Germany's Commerzbank (CBKG.DE), whose fourth-quarter earnings were spoiled by a 942 million euro hit on Greek sovereign debt and on interest rate derivatives used to hedge it, needs to find 5.3 billion euros to meet the stringent new capital requirements set by Europe's banking regulator.
-For the whole of 2011, it lost over 2 billion euros on its Greek bonds.
+Germany's Commerzbank (CBKG.DE), whose fourth-quarter earnings were spoiled by a 700 million euro hit on Greek sovereign debt, needs to find 5.3 billion euros to meet the stringent new capital requirements set by Europe's banking regulator.
+It has now lost more than 2 billion euros on its Greek bonds.

 Commerzbank said it could reduce some of its shortfall by shedding risky assets, though the debt crisis still had the potential to disrupt earnings.